Donald Hersing

 2. In February 1983, based largely on my testimony consequent to my work as a CSI, the Federal Grand Jury indicted former Central Division inspector John DeBenedetto and six other, former officers; John Smith, Abe Schwartz, Vincent McBride, and Larry Molloy, on charges relating to conspiracy, bribery and the extortion of money, and other considerations, to protect prostitution and vice activities.
 James Carlini, the former Headquarters Inspector in charge of the homicide division, was named as an “unindicted co-conspirator.”
 In May 1983 the five indicted men were tried and I was a central prosecution witness against them.
 All five were convicted.
 The investigation in which I participated led to further, additional corruption indictments and to the convictions of about two dozen other Philadelphia police officers, including former Deputy Commissioner John Martin, and former Inspector Alphonso Giordano, for corruption during the early 1980s.

 3. Before assisting the FBI in Philadelphia in the police corruption investigation, I previously had worked as a private investigator, and had served in an investigative and CSI capacity for law enforcement agencies in other areas, and relative to other matters.
 I also worked with sophisticated police equipment and was very familiar with sophisticated eavesdropping and countermeasures (de-bugging) equipment.
 For many years I sold sophisticated eavesdropping and countermeasures equipment to governments in the Caribbean region and in Latin America.
+If you are in the market for clothes, our platform is your best choice!
+The largest shopping mall!

 4. In the time frame from 1981 through 1982 I was involved with the FBI in the operation of “modeling studios” at 1245 Vine Street and 2209 Walnut Street in Philadelphia, which were in reality houses of prostitution.
 I was also involved in the operation of an after-hours club called the “Morning Glory” on 1437 Vine Street in Philadelphia.
 During the course of the investigation, the FBI set up cameras outside the Morning Glory in order to video all those who entered the club.
 Central Division police, including Inspector DeBenedetto, his Lieutenant John Smith, vice officers and uniformed officers received monetary payments and other considerations from me for protection of these activities and operations.
 Central Division police officers also sought and received free sexual favors from the prostitutes.
 It was known to me that Central Division police collected similar payoffs and received similar considerations throughout the Center City from prostitutes, pimps, and owners of heterosexual and homosexual clubs and bars.